martinohanlon/making-a-game-with-minecraft-pi/worksheet.md

             lightCreated = True
 ```

-Note - Rather than using the id numbers of blocks (e.g. stone = 1, glowstone = 89) you can use the block module, which holds all the blocks id's and their names (e.g. block.STONE.id).
+Note - Rather than using the id numbers of blocks (e.g. stone = 1, glowstone = 89) you can use the block module, which holds all the blocks id's and their names (e.g. `block.STONE.id`).

 Run the program, by click `Run > Run Module` in IDLE or pressing F5, you should see the game board appear, the stone blocks should then 1 by 1 turn into glowstone and the program should end when all 9 have been lit.

 ### Whac blocks
 The player will whac blocks by hitting them (right clicking) while holding a sword.
 The Minecraft API has functions which allow you to find out what blocks have been hit, these are known as block hit *events* and using the function `events.pollBlockHits()` you can get a list from Minecraft of the events that have occured (i.e. blocks which have been hit) since it was last called.

-You will use events to find out the position of the block which has been hit, before using `getBlock(x,y,z)` to see if the block hit was glowstone, if it was you will then use `setBlock(x,y,z,blockId)` to turn it back to stone, reduce the number of blocks lit by 1 and increase the player's score.
+You will use events to find out the position of the block which has been hit, before using `getBlock(x,y,z)` to see if the block hit was glowstone, if it was you will then use `setBlock(x,y,z,blockId)` to turn it back to stone before reducing the number of blocks lit and increasing the player's score.

 Indented under the `while blocksLit < 9` loop, create the following code to loop through the block hit events list.